-\end{prop} \begin{proof} For each $j$ between $1$ and $t$ and different than $i$, let $D_j^i$ denote the variety by successively blowing-up from $C_1^i$ along strict transforms of $Z^{i, j-1}$'s if $j\ne i+1$.
+\end{prop} \begin{proof} For each $j$ between $1$ and $t$ and different than $i$, let $D_j^i$ denote the variety by successively blowing-up from $C_1^i$ along the strict transforms of $Z^{i, j-1}$'s if $j\ne i+1$.
 We let $D_{i+1}^i=D_i^i$.
-The construction of $C_j^i$ is same as above except one extra blowing up on $\CX_i$ along $C_i^i$.
+The construction of $C_j^i$ is the same except for one extra blowing up on $\CX_i$ along $C_i^i$.
 Thus we have natural morphisms $f_j: C_j^i\lra D_j^i$.
-It is clear that $f_j$ is an isomorphism when $j\le i$.
-From the proof of Proposition \ref{prop-ss}, the $C_i^i$ is not Cartier only when locally $\CX_i$ looks one of the following three situation
+The $f_j$ is an isomorphism when $j\le i$.
+From the proof of Proposition \ref{prop-ss}, the $C_i^i$ is not Cartier only when locally $\CX_i$ looks one of the following three situations